PennyLeScroche

 Dealing with Deities

-a GMless card based game about Dysfunctional Demigods.
+A no-prep GMless card based game about Dysfunctional Demigods.

 In this game, the gods are dead, and their children feel they don’t get the respect they deserve.
 Despite their infinite lives, demigods tend to be self-absorbed, petty, dramatic, and impulsive.
 This is ultimately a game about dramatic and selfish people who happen to have powers.
 These people both love and hate each other, and generally live to manipulate one another and the mortals they run into.